calabash/calabash-ios/README.md

 * [Ruby on MacOS](https://github.com/calabash/calabash-ios/wiki/Ruby-on-MacOS)
 * [Best Practice: Never install gems with sudo](https://github.com/calabash/calabash-ios/wiki/Best-Practice%3A--Never-install-gems-with-sudo)

+## Setup

+Calabash is a client/server architecture.
+The client is a ruby gem.
+The server is embedded in the app you want to test by linking or loading a library that contains the Calabash server.
+There are many ways to link or load a library.
+For most users, we recommend maintaining a separate _-cal target_.

+### The -cal Target

+The traditional setup creates a separate Xcode target application based on your original application.
+We call this new target the _-cal target._  The _-cal target_ is exactly like your original application except that it will contain an embedded Calabash iOS Server.

+**Why a separate target?**

+The Calabash server contains symbols and methods that will cause any application that links to it to _be rejected from the AppStore_.
+A separate target with a different bundle identifier will ensure that you never accidently submit an application that has the Calabash server linked.

 ### Alternative Setups

 If the separate _-cal target_ does not suit your needs, there are many other ways to setup your project.
 The community has collected these alternative methods for integrating Calabash into your Xcode project.